uhasker/getting-things-done-in-next-js/src/chapter9/05-border-utilities.md

 ### Border Style

-You can use `border-{style}` to control the border style of an element:
+You can use `border-{style}` utilities to control the border style of an element.

+Consider the following example:

 ```jsx
 export default function Home() {